bhnord/activities/README.md

 Courageous Sailing Open House @ Jamacia PondJoin us on the water for our open house!
 <a href="https://www.signupgenius.com/go/5080949A8A928A5FA7-56863058-courageous#/" target="_blank">info link</a>

+### Summer Sipper

+**06/07 12:00PM - 06/07 08:00PM @ Short Path Distillery**
+KICKOFF SUMMER WITH US!Join us as we celebrate the start of summer with our epic annual street party — one of our biggest events of the year!
+<a href="https://www.eventbrite.com/e/1371359094969?aff=oddtdtcreator" target="_blank">info link</a>

+### Adaptive Recreation Fair-CANCELLED

+**06/07 10:00AM - 06/07 03:00PM @ Herter Park/Artesani Playground**
+Join DCR’s Universal Access Program and other adaptive recreation organizations for an accessible and inclusive day of fun and networking along the Charles River!
+<a href="https://www.mass.gov/event/dcr-uap-2025-adaptive-recreation-fair-06-07-2025" target="_blank">info link</a>

+### Eid Al-Adha Qurban Potluck Picnic

+**06/07 12:00PM - 06/07 03:30PM @ Charles River Reservation Park**
+Due to weather conditions,The picnic location has changed!
+<a href="https://www.turkicstan.org" target="_blank">info link</a>

 ### Queer Board Game Night

 **06/07 06:00PM - 06/07 09:00PM @ Trident Booksellers & Café**
 Kick off pride month with us at our Queer Board Game night!
 <a href="https://queer-board-game-night-yfsnz.tripleseattickets.com/registration/select" target="_blank">info link</a>

-### Adaptive Recreation Fair

-**06/07 10:00AM - 06/07 03:00PM @ Herter Park/Artesani Playground**
-Join DCR’s Universal Access Program and other adaptive recreation organizations for an accessible and inclusive day of fun and networking along the Charles River!
-<a href="https://www.mass.gov/event/dcr-uap-2025-adaptive-recreation-fair-06-07-2025" target="_blank">info link</a>

 ### June Vegan Potluck